williamdemeo/cs370-spring2022/projects/Project3/README.md

 iteration for the specified number of iterations before the constructor returns.

-Value iteration computes k-step estimates of the optimal values, Vₖ.
+Value iteration computes k-step estimates of the optimal values, 𝑉ₖ.
-In addition to running value iteration, implement the following methods for `ValueIterationAgent` using Vₖ.
+In addition to running value iteration, implement the following methods for `ValueIterationAgent` using 𝑉ₖ.

 -   `computeActionFromValues(state)` computes the best action according to the value function given by `self.values`.